Download 'Minimum operating requirements' PDF here

 A key part of any staff recruitment will be safeguarding your service through background checks and screening of applicants.
 This is a requirement under the Vulnerable Children Act 2014, which is explained further at this link.

 Children’s behaviour is hugely influenced by the expectations set by staff and the example that staff set in their own behaviour.
-A focus on fun is very important but that is best underpinned by a clear understanding of what behaviour is expected at the programme and what staff will do to promote these positive behaviours.
+A focus on fun is very important but that is best underpinned by a clear understanding of what behaviour is expected at the programme and what staff will do to promote these behaviours positively.

 Download a checklist of this information